What is the Stock Market

-- Provides liquidity for the investors to quickly buy and sell the shares.
+- It provides liquidity for the investors to quickly buy and sell the shares.

 - It is considered as an indicator of an economy’s strength and development.

 - It is a medium for the general public to inculcate the habit of saving money.
-This money gets invested into corporations which utilize this money for productive purposes.
+This money gets invested in corporations that utilize this money for productive purposes.

 - It promotes capital formation in the country.

 - It provides employment opportunities which leads to economic growth.